nimroddanielmaayan/the-wild-oasis/notes.md

 - It's also recommended to install the `Tailwind CSS IntelliSense` VSCode extension + the `prettier-plugin-tailwindcss` plugin (using NPM) in order to get better `Tailwind CSS` support in Preitter

+- When setting up `Tailwind CSS`, it's important to follow the docs and pay attention to the recommended settings and packages

+- Inside `tailwind.config.js` we can set up the "theme" of the project.
+We can set up the font family, font size, font weight, color pallete, text sizes, breakpoints and so on, of the entire project for easier access.
+We can also add useful plugins to the config file

+- It's possible to use `Tailwind CSS` with `JSX` (using the `className` attribute) and also with `HTML` (using the `class` attribute)

+- Working with color: It's pretty simple, just add color utility classes.
+For
+  example: `text-red-500`, `bg-green-500`, etc.

+- Styling text: Also pretty simple, just add text utility classes.
+For example:
+  `text-2xl`, `text-center`, etc.

+- Using brackets in utility classes can add dynamic values.
+For example:
+  `text-[#ffffff]`, `text-[300px]`, etc.

+- Margin\padding: `Tailwind CSS` has a lot of margin utility classes.
+For
+  example: `m-4`, `mt-4`, `mx-4` `px-4` `py-3`, etc. More info in the docs

+- Borders: Adding borders is done with 2 attributes: One for width and one for color.
+For example: `border-2 border-red-500`

+- The `space` class: A "trick" that easily adds spaceing between child elements of the element on which it's used

 ## The Wild Oasis Project